objektwerks/spark.area.of.interest/README.md

 Note
 ----
 >Unable to establish a dataset or broadcast variable as a lookup table for the structured streaming component of this
 >application.
+See logs directory for details.
 Only a call to collect, yielding an array, works.

 Source
 ------